Flash floods impact mountain communities

-Slow-moving thunderstorms with heavy rain pounded the mountains southwest of Pueblo on Monday afternoon and evening, leaving motorists stranded as water, mud and debris flowed down mountainsides and out of recently burned areas.
+Slow-moving thunderstorms with heavy rain pounded the mountains southwest of Pueblo on Monday afternoon and evening, leaving drivers stranded as water, mud and debris flowed down mountainsides and out of recently burned areas.

 Several roads in the Wet Mountains outside of Wetmore were closed late Monday so crews could clear area roads.
 County Road 165 at Smith Creek was particularly hard hit.